 Your teen probably will stay in the hospital overnight to get IV fluids, as well as medicines to reduce nausea.

 CHS vomiting goes away on its own about 2 days after someone stops using marijuana.
 But CHS almost always comes back if the person starts using marijuana again.
 That’s why it’s important to see a doctor and find out what’s going on.
+It’s a shame so many teens are exhibiting symptoms of CHS, many teens use marijuana for the psychoactive compound THC to get “high” – people have to remember there are medicinal properties to the marijuana plant depending on THC to CBD levels, if you’re wondering how CBD could benefit you, you could research it some more and buy CBD oil online.

 Diagnosing teens with CHS involves an open discussion between families and health care providers.
 Doctors, nurses, and other caregivers are trained to be supportive and not to judge people.
 But they need all the facts to give patients the best treatment and get them well.